alien4cloud/alien4cloud-spray/readme.md

 To test manually the integration between A4C and Yorc:
  1. Go to 'Application' / 'Nouvelle Application'
  2. Give a name to your app (ie. MyFirstTest)
- 3. In 'Modèle de topologie', choose '3MockWithRel' template
+ 3. In 'ModÃ¨le de topologie', choose '3MockWithRel' template
- 4. Click on 'Créer'
+ 4. Click on 'CrÃ©er'
  5. In 'Work on an environment' section, click on the line 'Environment OTHER 0.1.0-SNAPSHOT'
  6. Choose the "AWS Orchestrator: Yorc" under the 'Locations' blue button
- 7. Click on 'Vérifier & activer'
+ 7. Click on 'VÃ©rifier & activer'
  8. Click on 'Activer'
  9. You will then see a progess bar ... if all is finally green, all is OK.
- 10. Click on 'Désactiver'
+ 10. Click on 'DÃ©sactiver'

 # Upgrade